bazmarc/millionprints2.0/_posts/2020-4-4-colorchart.md

 tags:
   - nameplate
   - ColorMatch
+  - 1x3 tiles
   - CMYK
   - ideas
 ---

-Received lots of request from my local LUG to print names of colours as people were building LEGO color charts.
-After researching all the different names and color numbers out there I came across a great blog from [Christoph Bartneck](https://www.bartneck.de/2016/09/09/the-curious-case-of-lego-colors/) where i found a link to download an Illustrator LEGO color palette.
-This led me to make soe color matching test with the MIMAKI and was very pleased to see the result.
+Received lots of request from my local LUG to print names of colors as people were building LEGO color charts.
+After researching all the different names and color numbers out there I came across a great blog from [Christoph Bartneck](https://www.bartneck.de/2016/09/09/the-curious-case-of-lego-colors/) where I found a link to download an Illustrator LEGO color palette.

+Also available in Dark Mode ;p

 ![other view](/assets/img/portfolio/colorchart-2.jpg){:class="img-responsive"}

-This kit is avaialble upoon [request](https://millionprints.com/contact/)
+This led me to make some color matching test with the MIMAKI and was very pleased to see the result.
+So I made special color swatch kit!
+Avaialble upoon [request](https://millionprints.com/contact/)